 After you install MSCS, verify that the service is operating properly.

-If you selected Cluster Service when you installed the operating system, see "Obtaining More Information."
+If you selected Cluster Service when you installed the operating system, see "Obtaining More Information" on page 80.

 If you did not select Cluster Service when you installed the operating system: